Top 10 Best Things About Obscura's Diluvium

 3 Production and Mixing - the album sounds very clean and clear so you can actually hear what they play instead of guessing

-Obscura play extremely technical stuff and it's really important to be able to hear clearly what they play and how they play it.
-Technicality is the point of this subgenre and a muddy sound just wouldn't work.
+Obscura play extremely technical stuff, and it's really important to be able to hear clearly what they play and how they play it.
+Technicality is the point of this subgenre, and a muddy sound just wouldn't work.
 If you miss the technicality due to wrong production and mixing, you miss the point.

-Producer, Engineering, Mixing, Mastering - V. Santura from Triptykon (real name: Victor Bullok).
-He runs Woodshed Studio in Germany where the album was recorded, mixed and mastered (as well as all previous Obscura albums).
+Producer, engineering, mixing, mastering - V. Santura from Triptykon (real name: Victor Bullok).
+He runs Woodshed Studio in Germany, where the album was recorded, mixed, and mastered (as well as all previous Obscura albums).

-Obviously Obscura have been happy with this guy.
+Obviously, Obscura have been happy with this guy.
 And why not?

 4 All members took part in songwriting that resulted in more varied songs within the same subgenre

 Their previous albums were also varied to begin with.
 Variety here doesn't mean to include rap songs, or even power metal songs.
-I'm talking about diversity a band can achieve within one subgenre while staying true to their style, genre and sound.
+I'm talking about diversity a band can achieve within one subgenre while staying true to their style, genre, and sound.

+In this album, Obscura masterfully went beyond what they had already done before.
+All members wrote a song or parts of songs.
 Even the drummer Sebastian Lanser co-wrote songs.
-Actually he's more than a drummer - he can play piano and keyboards (he studied percussion with a minor in piano).
+Actually, he's more than a drummer - he can play piano and keyboards (he studied percussion with a minor in piano).

 5 Balance between complex and straightforward songwriting

-Experimentation and complexity keep the listener interested while standard elements prevent the listener from feeling lost which happens when it's hard to understand what's going on.
-Progressive and technical death metal are complex enough by default so the bands should be careful.
-Which Obscura did.
+Experimentation and complexity keep the listener interested while standard elements prevent the listener from feeling lost, which happens when it's hard to understand what's going on.
+Progressive and technical death metal are complex enough by default, so the bands should be careful, which Obscura did.

-They kept the song structures relatively simple but they put complex things into these structures.
+They kept the song structures relatively simple, but they put complex things into these structures.

 6 Top-notch skillful playing where all members are on top form

-Band leader Steffen Kummerer said that one thing never happened in this band: band members were never told "can you play a different solo / riff / beat / bassline".
+Band leader Steffen Kummerer said that one thing never happened in this band: band members were never told, "Can you play a different solo/riff/beat/bassline?"
 Meaning, the band members don't get criticized for what they offer.
 Kummerer explained that all band members try to give the maximum because they know the expectations are very high.

 7 Obscura demonstrated more of what I would call "Obscura's signature sound"